Dirk Wagener

-Dirk Wagener (born 21 April 1971), is a German diplomat and international development expert currently serving as the United Nations Resident Coordinator for the Fiji Multi-Country Office covering Fiji, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
-Prior to his appointment, he was a UNDP Resident Representative to Papua New Guinea since 2019 and acting UN Resident Coordinator in Papua New Guinea from mid-2021 to mid-2022.
-He has been working for United Nations System since 2002 across Africa, Asia, and the Pacific.
+Dirk Wagener (born 21 April 1971), is a German diplomat and international development official serving as the United Nations Resident Coordinator for the Fiji Multi-Country Office covering Fiji, Solomon Islands, Tonga, Tuvalu, and Vanuatu.

+He previously served as United Nations Development Programme (UNDP) Resident Representative in Papua New Guinea beginning in 2019 and as acting UN Resident Coordinator in Papua New Guinea from mid-2021 to mid-2022.
+Wagener has worked within the United Nations System since 2002, with assignments in Africa, Asia, and the Pacific.

-He is recognized for his role in the Bougainville Peace Process and for advancing the Sustainable Development Goals (SDGs) in fragile, climate-vulnerable settings, including Papua New Guinea’s Highlands Region.
-Following the 2024 Port Vila earthquake, he led the UN's humanitarian response in Vanuatu.
+He has been involved in United Nations-supported initiatives related to the Bougainville Peace Process and to the implementation of the Sustainable Development Goals in Papua New Guinea and other Pacific contexts.
+In 2024, he coordinated the United Nations’ response efforts in Vanuatu following the Port Vila earthquake.

 Education

 Dirk Wagener was born in Kassel, Germany.
-He holds a bachelor's degree in agronomy and a master's degree in international Agricultural Sciences, both from Humboldt University of Berlin, Germany.
-He also completed an exchange semester at Wageningen University in the Netherlands, focusing on the Management of Agricultural Knowledge Systems.
-Additionally, he pursued studies in Ethnology with a focus on India at the University of Cologne, Germany.
+He earned a bachelor's degree in agronomy and a master's degree in International Agricultural Sciences from Humboldt University of Berlin, Germany.
+He also completed an exchange semester at Wageningen University in the Netherlands, where he studied agricultural knowledge systems.
+In addition, he pursued studies in ethnology at the University of Cologne, with a focus on India.

 Wagener completed his Abitur at Jacob-Grimm-Schule and received his Mittlere Reife from Heinrich-Schütz-Schule, both in Kassel.

 Career

-Wagener first joined United Nations System in 2002 working for the United Nations Development Programme (UNDP) in Papua New Guinea until 2007, he served in various roles.
-In 2008, he was posted to Laos as Assistant Resident Representative of UNDP, he was responsible for governance and aid coordination until 2012.
-Subsequently, he went to Ethiopia as UNDP team leader for partnerships and management support until 2014.
+Wagener joined the United Nations system in 2002, working with the United Nations Development Programme (UNDP) in Papua New Guinea until 2007 in various capacities.
+In 2008, he was appointed Assistant Resident Representative for UNDP in Laos, where he worked on governance and aid coordination until 2012.
+He subsequently served in Ethiopia as UNDP team leader for partnerships and management support until 2014.

-Between 2014 and 2019, Wagener worked with UNEP in Nairobi, Kenya as Coordinator of the Resource Efficiency Programme, he was responsible for advancing global work on sustainable consumption, production and green economy.
-In May 2019, Wagener was appointed UNDP Resident Representative to Papua New Guinea, following a UN reform that separated this role from that of the UN Resident Coordinator.
-Upon arrival on 13 May 2019, he presented his credentials to Foreign Minister Rimbink Pato.
-He served in this position until 2023.
+From 2014 to 2019, Wagener worked with the United Nations Environment Programme (UNEP) in Nairobi, Kenya, as Coordinator of the Resource Efficiency Programme, focusing on sustainable consumption and production initiatives.
+In May 2019, he was appointed UNDP Resident Representative in Papua New Guinea, following United Nations reforms that separated the positions of Resident Representative and Resident Coordinator.
+He presented his credentials to Papua New Guinea’s Foreign Minister Rimbink Pato on 13 May 2019.
+He served in this role until 2023.

-Between 2021 and 2022, Wagener also served as United Nations Interim Resident Coordinator in Papua New Guinea.
-During this period, he played a key leadership role in the Bougainville Peace Process, chairing intergovernmental negotiations between the Government of Papua New Guinea and the Autonomous Bougainville Government.
-He facilitated trust-building and international support following the 2019 Bougainville independence referendum, and helped broker the Wabag Roadmap, which outlined the path toward finalizing the peace agreement.
-In June 2023, he started serving as official UN Resident Coordinator in Fiji, overseeing UN operations across Fiji, Solomon Islands, Tonga, Tuvalu, and Vanuatu, with a focus on climate resilience, gender equality, and sustainable development.
+Between 2021 and 2022, Wagener also served as Interim United Nations Resident Coordinator in Papua New Guinea.
+During this period, he was involved in United Nations-supported processes related to the Bougainville peace negotiations between the Government of Papua New Guinea and the Autonomous Bougainville Government, including discussions following the 2019 independence referendum and the development of the Wabag Roadmap.

+In June 2023, he assumed the position of United Nations Resident Coordinator in Fiji, overseeing UN operations across Fiji, Solomon Islands, Tonga, Tuvalu, and Vanuatu.